coconutlabs/julius/mkbingram/00readme.txt

+    mkbingram

 MKBINGRAM(1)                                                      MKBINGRAM(1)

 NAME
+           mkbingram
-       mkbingram - make binary N-gram from arpa N-gram file
+          - make binary N-gram from ARPA N-gram file

 SYNOPSIS
-       mkbingram -nlr forward_ngram.arpa -nrl backward_ngram.arpa bingram
+       mkbingram [-nlr forward_ngram.arpa] [-nrl backward_ngram.arpa]
+                 [-d old_bingram_file] {output_bingram_file}

 DESCRIPTION
-       mkbingram  makes a binary N-gram file for Julius from forward (left-to- right) word N-gram and/or backward (right-to-left) word N-gram  LMs  in ARPA  standard  format.
-Using the binary file, the initial startup of Julius becomes much faster.
+       mkbingram is a tool to convert N-gram definition file(s) in ARPA standard format to a compact Julius binary format.
+It will speed up the initial loading time of N-gram much faster.
+It can read gzipped file directly.

-       From rev. 4.0, longer N-gram (N < 10) is supported.
+       From rev.4.0, Julius can deal with forward N-gram, backward N-gram and their combinations.
+So, mkbingram now generates binary N-gram file from one of them, or combining them two to produce one binary N-gram.

-       When only a forward N-gram is specified by "-nlr" and  no  backward  N- gram  is  specified,  mkbingram generates binary N-gram for recognition with only the forward N-gram.
-The 1st pass will use the  2-gram  entry in  the  given N-gram, and The 2nd pass will use the given N-gram, with converting forward probabilities to  backward  probabilities  by  Bayes rule.
+       When only a forward N-gram is specified, mkbingram generates binary N-gram from only the forward N-gram.
+When using this binary N-gram at Julius, it performs the 1st pass with the 2-gram probabilities in the N-gram, and run the 2nd pass with the given N-gram fully, with converting forward probabilities to backward probabilities by Bayes rule.

-       When  only  a  backward N-gram is specified by "-nrl" and no forward N- gram is specified, mkbingram generates binary  N-gram  for  recognition with  only  the  backward  N-gram.
-The  1st pass will use the forward 2-gram probability computed from the backward 2-gram using Bayes  rule.
-       The 2nd pass fully use the given backward N-gram.
+       When only a backward N-gram is specified, mkbingram generates an binary N-gram file that contains only the backward N-gram.
+The 1st pass will use forward 2-gram probabilities that can be computed from the backward 2-gram using Bayes rule, and the 2nd pass use the given backward N-gram fully.

-       When  both  forward  and backward N-grams are specified, forward 2-gram part and backward N-gram are  gathered  together  into  single  bingram file,  to  use  the forward 2-gram for the 1st pass and backward N-gram for the 2nd pass.
-Note that both N-gram should be trained in the  same corpus with same parameters (i.e. cut-off thresholds), with same vocab- ulary.
+       When both forward and backward N-grams are specified, the 2-gram part in the forward N-gram and all backward N-gram will be combined into single bingram file.
+The forward 2-gram will be applied for the 1st pass and backward N-gram for the 2nd pass.
+Note that both N-gram should be trained in the same corpus with same parameters (i.e. cut-off thresholds), with same vocabulary.

-       mkbingram can read gzipped ARPA file.
+       The old binary N-gram produced by mkbingram of version 3.x and earlier can be used in Julius-4, but you can convert the old version to the new version by specifying it as input of current mkbingram by option "-d".

-       Please note that binary N-gram file converted by mkbingram  of  version 4.0 and later cannot be read by Julius 3.x.
+       Please note that binary N-gram file converted by mkbingram of version 4.0 and later cannot be read by older Julius 3.x.

 OPTIONS
         -nlr  forward_ngram.arpa
-              Forward  (left-to-right)  word N-gram file in ARPA standard for- mat.
+          Read in a forward (left-to-right) word N-gram file in ARPA standard format.

         -nrl  backward_ngram.arpa
-              Backward (right-to-left) word N-gram file in ARPA standard  for- mat.
+          Read in a backward (right-to-left) word N-gram file in ARPA standard format.

-       -d old_bingram
+        -d  old_bingram_file
-              Read  in  an  old  binary N-gram file (for conversion to the new format).
+          Read in a binary N-gram file.

-       bingram
+       output_bingram_file
-              output binary N-gram file.
+          binary N-gram file name to output.

-EXAMPLE
+EXAMPLES
+       Convert a set of forward and backward N-gram in ARPA format into Julius binary form:
-       Convert ARPA files to binary format:
+       Convert a single forward 4-gram in ARPA format into a binary file:

-           % mkbingram -nlr ARPA_2gram -nrl ARPA_rev_3gram outfile

-       Convert old binary N-gram file to new format:
+       Convert old binary N-gram file to current format:

-           % mkbingram -d old_bingram new_bingram

 SEE ALSO
-       julius(1)
+        julius ( 1 ) ,
+        mkbinhmm ( 1 ) ,
+        mkbinhmmlist ( 1 )

 COPYRIGHT
+       Copyright (c) 1997-2000 Information-technology Promotion Agency, Japan

-       Copyright (c) 1991-2007 Kawahara Lab., Kyoto University Copyright (c) 2000-2005 Shikano Lab., Nara  Institute  of  Science  and Technology
+       Copyright (c) 1991-2008 Kawahara Lab., Kyoto University

+       Copyright (c) 2000-2005 Shikano Lab., Nara Institute of Science and Technology

-       Copyright  (c) 2005-2007 Julius project team, Nagoya Institute of Tech- nology
+       Copyright (c) 2005-2008 Julius project team, Nagoya Institute of Technology

-AUTHORS
-       LEE Akinobu (Nagoya Institute of Technology, Japan)
-       contact: julius-info at lists.sourceforge.jp

 LICENSE
-       Same as Julius.
+       The same as Julius.

-4.3 Berkeley Distribution            LOCAL                        MKBINGRAM(1)
+                                  10/02/2008                      MKBINGRAM(1)